mrkllntschpp/similarity/README.md

 ## Getting Started

-To get started with using these similarity metrics, please refer to the documentation and code examples provided in the relevant folders and files.
+The similarity metrics code in Python and MATLAB is provided in the corresponding files.

 ## Contributions